opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 ## Kibana configuration

-Since most of the SAML specific configuration is done in the Security plugin, just activate SAML in your `kibana.yml` by adding:
+Because most of the SAML-specific configuration is done in the Security plugin, just activate SAML in your `kibana.yml` by adding the following:

 ```
 opendistro_security.auth.type: "saml"